AAMIASoftwares-research/JA_ImpleMENTAL/README.md

 ### Start Here: DashBoard

-Check out this video, in which description there are a lit of useful resources: https://www.youtube.com/watch?v=tNAFtyjDPsI
+Check out this video, in which description there are a lot of useful resources: https://www.youtube.com/watch?v=tNAFtyjDPsI

 Some help on plotting with different backends (bokeh, plotly, matplotlib):